cmadridp/cmadridp.github.io/index.md

 I was  born  and raised in Honduras.

-## News
+%## News
-Beginning July 1, 2024, I will be an Assistant Professor (Tenure-track) in the [Department of Statistics and Data Science at Washington University in St. Louis](https://sds.wustl.edu/).
+%Beginning July 1, 2024, I will be an Assistant Professor (Tenure-track) in the [Department of Statistics and Data Science at %Washington University in St. Louis](https://sds.wustl.edu/).

 ## Research